Last Updated on April 21, 2022 by Gary Stephen

 The table below shows the ideal plant density a 4×4 tent can accommodate based on the grow style used.

-Type of Lights & its Wattage
+Type of Lights & Its Wattage

 The type of light used inside the grow tent has a direct impact on the health and productivity of the cultivar.
 To ease the increase in yield, it is a general rule for growers to provide at least 400 watts up to 600 watts for every meter square of land area.
-In the case of a 4×4 tent, you will then need a light between 800 watts up to as much as 1,200 watts to cover the entire space.
+In the case of a 4×4 grow tent, you will then need a light between 800 watts up to as much as 1,200 watts to cover the entire space.